What Are Blog Categories And Tags And How To Add Them Correctly To WordPress

 Tags are a simple way to drill down on the topic of any given blog post that’s part of a category.

-Think about this: a blog post under the category of “baking tips” on how to make the perfect chocolate chip cookie recipe, can be tagged as desserts, baked goods, and cookies.
+Think about this: a blog post under the category of “baking tips” on how to make the perfect chocolate chip cookie recipe can be tagged as desserts, baked goods, and cookies.

 When somebody searches your blog using a search bar you’ve placed, most likely in the sidebar, and they use “cookies”, all of your posts tagged “cookies” will appear, including the one for your chocolate chip recipe.

-Tags help users find specific content on your site.
 In terms of SEO, tags have no bearing on your ranking.
 It’s all about making the user’s experience an easy and good one on your blog.

 PRO TIP: Don’t go overboard with tags.
 I like to keep to top-level tags and have about 5 to 10 maximum per category.
 You don’t need to add more than three to four per blog post.